bjoernbethge/astro-lab/README.md

 ---

-**AstroLab** - Bridging astronomy and machine learning with advanced cosmic web analysis across all scales of the universe. 🌌✨
+**AstroLab** - An Astro GNN laboratory for exploring cosmic web structures across all scales of the universe. 🌌✨